dejwrocks/cute-react/README.md

-## simple re-implementation of "react mode"
+# simple re-implementation of "react style"